 North Carolina: The NC Works Apprenticeship program

-Ohio: The School-To-Work Apprenticeship Program
+Ohio: The Work-Based Learning Program

 San Antonio: The Alamo Academies program